Frequently Asked Questions

 No. While a maximum of 10 people can be in the building at one time and livestreaming of worship is permitted as long as proper physical distancing protocals are maintained, full public worship is suspended until further notice.

 Are there alternative options for worship during this time?

 Other worship options can be found on the Diocese of Rupert's Land website.

 Does this suspension of in-person worship include funerals?

 When will in-person worship and usual parish life resume?

 The situation with the COVID-19 virus is still developing, so we are not able to predict when we will return to the worship and parish life we’ve come to expect at St. Peter’s.
-Consistent with the provincial closing of all non-essential services, the church building will remain closed at a minimum for the next two weeks, but is likely to continue for much longer.
+Consistent with the Province of Manitoba's plan to restore services safely, the church building will remain closed for the forseeable future.
 As the situation evolves, we will continue to send out all-parish communications and post the information to our website.